petersatsuse/suse-ai-tf/README.md

     ```
     Terraform will now provision the EC2 instance and deploy the SUSE AI Stack.
 This process may take some time.

+    Note: You will need to run terraform apply twice as currently this project is still WIP and currently we haven't modularized the terraform code.
+So the kubernetes provider is initialized and does not find the kubeconfig file and errors out, re-running terraform apply is a workaround for now.

 ## Accessing the Deployed Services

 Once the deployment is complete, you can access the deployed services as follows: